Ulrike Guérot: A European between idea, university and public discourse

 Read more

-What does the tension in Germany mean - and what would the specific consequences be?
+What does the voltage drop in Germany mean - and what would the specific consequences be?

 Tension case-Germany-2025